chrisescobedo0617/simple_web_scraper/README.md

 ## Usage
 * The user uses the command line to pass in a url and gets any urls, phone numbers, or emails that are present, leaving any duplicates out.
 ### Command line arguments
-You can use arguements one, two, and three seperate or together.
-Arguement four must be alone.
 1. Supplying a url returns any urls, phone numbers, or emails that are present.